validcv/validcv/README.md

          contained in these systems, platforms and repositories.
 ```

-### ValidCV™ is a hyperledger / blockchain / GitOps ref [https://www.gitops.tech/] based open skills validation framework promulgated by AyeAI™ for use with AyeLearn™ and AyeVDI™ brand offerings.
+#### ValidCV™ is a hyperledger / blockchain / GitOps based open skills validation framework promulgated by AyeAI™ for use with AyeLearn™ and AyeVDI™ brand offerings.
+ref [https://www.gitops.tech/] ( Thoughfully, though, we prefer to call our interpretation of GitOps a soft real-time implementation which could better be called GitRTOps )

 ValidCV consists of a persistent repository (current workflows are based on git),
 with process automation for evaluation of skill attainment mapped to standard